YueLiPicasso/intro_ocaml/OCanren_exercises/JeepProblem/README.md

 a time,  resulting in one unit of distance traveled.

-Transfer of fuel between the tank and bottles is also discrete:  only whole units of fuel is possible.
-For example, if the jeep has 3 units of fuel left in the tank that has a capacity of 5 units, then the ony possible refuel amounts are 1 unit or 2 units, and the only possible amount of dumped fuel are 1 unit, 2 units, or 3 units.
+Transfer of fuel between the tank and bottles is also discrete:  only whole units are allowed.
+For example, if the jeep has 3 units of fuel left in the tank that has a capacity of 5 units, then it can only refuel (from base A or mini fuel dumps) for 1 unit or 2 units, and can only transfer (to and from mini fuel dumps) for 1 unit, 2 units, or 3 units.

 These are all assumed to be done unit-by-unit.